Have you ever had a dream where a dead person you knew was speaking to you? Did the experience seem very real?

 We’ve all heard talk about “spirit guides” and angels.
 Some have had dreams of Hell and other of far-off planets.

 Not all of the experiences can be true or real — but what if some of them are?

 You don’t have to believe in anything “woo-woo” to benefit from studying your dreams.
-Even if you have one of these dreams, it doesn’t make your crazy.
+Even if you have one or more of these dreams, it doesn’t make your crazy.
 Plenty of sober people have had these kinds of dreams before.

 You also don’t have to be trying to find a solution to anything to benefit from dream journaling.
 Remembering and understanding your dreams can help you better understand yourself.
 It can increase your awareness of the people in your life, your environment, and your circumstances.
 Your subconscious notices what your conscious mind misses.
 Dream journaling is an underutilized form of meditation.
 In meditation, you gain awareness of the world around you and your life itself.
 The same thing happens in dream journaling.
 You gain a heightened perception of where you are in life.
-Dream journaling can reveal truths both uncomfortable and profound.
+Dream journaling can reveal truths, both uncomfortable and profound.
 It can also make you wonder if you’re crazy.
 No matter, dream journaling is for anyone who loves the “truth” or “truths.”
-We all need inspiration and these insights give a huge amount.
+We all need inspiration, and these insights give a vast amount.